-ORSA Process Work Stream Activity Description Risk Appetite and Limits Review ORSA forecasts used to assess the Company's alignment with risk appetite and the individual risk limits.
+ORSA Process Work Stream Activity Description Appropriatene ss Exercise Scenario Development Scenario Design & Definition Development of the alternative scenarios which will be assessed within the Company's ORSA framework.
+Model Development & Inputs ORSA Basis Basis setting exercise to define the parameters and assumption to use in the ORSA balance sheet projections.
+ORSA Model Development Further development of the existing ORSA projection models.
+ORSA Data Exercise to gather, check and validate the data feeding into the Company's ORSA process.
+Projections ORSA Projection Runs Projection of the Company's balance sheet and risk profile under base and alternative scenarios, before and after management actions.
+ORSA Control & Validation Control and validation process applied to the ORSA projection runs to ensure they are free from error.
+Strategy & Business Plan Insight from the ORSA informs the Company's strategic direction and business planning.
+Use Risk Appetite & Limits Review ORSA forecasts used to assess the Company's alignment with risk appetite and the individual risk limits.
 The ORSA is also used to review the appropriateness of the current limits.
-Investigation ORSA analysis used to identify areas for further investigation, typically carried out by either the Risk or Actuarial functions.
+Investigation ORSA analysis used to identify areas for further investigation, typically carried out by either the risk or actuarial functions.
 Decision Making The ORSA is a key management tool in the decision-making processes of the Company.

-All components of the ORSA undergo an initial review by the Chief Actuary, the Chief Risk Officer and the Capital Management Actuary.
-Depending on the component concerned, the scope of this initial review ensures that the structure, style and content will be understood and correctly interpreted by the Board, the Risk and Compliance Committee, senior management and any other users (for example, department heads and the Regulators)
+All components of the ORSA undergo an initial review by either the Chief Actuary, the Chief Risk Officer, Head of Financial Risk and the Head of Capital and ALM.
+Depending on the component concerned, the scope of this initial review ensures that the structure, style and content will be understood and correctly interpreted by the Board, the Risk and Compliance Committee, senior management and any other users (for example, department heads and the Regulators).

-The output undergoes a thorough review process, which affords the Company's Board, committee members, and senior management the opportunity to interrogate, challenge and feedback on the various inputs into and outputs from the ORSA analysis.
+The output undergoes a thorough review process, which affords the Company's Board, committee members, and senior management the opportunity to interrogate, challenge and feedback on the various inputs into and outputs from the ORSA analysis before sign-off.